brabl2/pxt-buttons/README.md

 ## Installation

 Open MakeCode and select '+ Extensions' in the menu.
-You need to enter our project URL https://github.com/brabl2/pxt-buttons in the search field, hit return and then select the buttons extension.
+You need to enter this project URL https://github.com/brabl2/pxt-buttons in the search field, hit return and then select the **buttons** extension.

 ## License